-If you looked at the current Though Ford still uses the Shelby name, the fact is that the original car brand, Shelby American, has been dead for a while.
+Though Ford still uses the Shelby name, the fact is that the original car brand, Shelby American, has been dead for a while.
 That being said, Carroll Shelby, the founder of Shelby American, left behind one of the finest legacies in automotive history.

 Shelby was known for having some of the most luxurious race cars the world had ever seen.
 They weren't just beautiful; they were race-winning machines that often had some of the most powerful engines inside of them.

 Shelby cars are often the most expensive classic muscle cars in the world, with many specialized models going for upwards of $4 million.
 Anyone who loves American muscle cars would tell you that this is one of the few car brands that we wish would come back—and potentially could.